-Try for mutual respect and openness.
+Try for mutual respect and openness

 As a supervisor, try to develop a relationship with your supervisee based on clear expectations and mutual respect from your first meeting onward.
-Then, as trust develops and interpersonal or cultural differences can be discussed openly and pragmatically, think ahead and imagine what relationship you want in two, five, or ten years.
+As trust develops and interpersonal or cultural differences can be discussed openly and pragmatically, think ahead and imagine what relationship you want in two, five, or ten years.
 Work towards that.

-clarify expectations - see Clarifying expectations
+clarify expectations - see Clarifying expectations.

 - Seek first to understand

-- Refer to university policies
+- Refer to University policies